Coal mining in Colorado: Current production

-Colorado is the tenth largest coal-producing state in the country.
+Colorado is the eleventh largest coal-producing state in the country.
 In 2014, Colorado mines produced 21.8 million metric tons (24.0 million short tons) of coal, and employed 2,069 miners.
+But in 2022, Colorado mines produced about 12.7 million metric tons of coal.
 Most Colorado coal is used for electric power generation.
 Eleven coal mines operate in Colorado, including eight underground mines in Delta, Garfield, Gunnison, La Plata, Rio Blanco, and Routt counties, and three surface mines in Moffat and Montrose counties.
 All active coal mines are on the western slope, although the New Elk coal mine in Las Animas County is expected to reopen in 4th quarter 2010.

 In 2015, coal provided 31 TWh of electricity in Colorado, while gas supplied 12 TWh and wind made 7 TWh.

+Environmental impacts

+Coal mining in Colorado is known to negatively impact both air and water quality.
+The West Elk Mine in Gunnison County is the largest methane emitter in Colorado, and in 2017 it emitted a quantity of methane equivalent to 98,000 cars.

+Colorado's 8 remaining coal mines use an unknown quantity of water each year.